How can I receive a login to the SCM?

 You must always declare your entire supply chain in the SCM.
 However, Bio Suisse allows you to anonymize your supply chain to prevent your customers from seeing the names of your suppliers in the SCM.

-In order to anonymize your suppliers, kindly send a list of your suppliers indicating their respective Bio Suisse number (as shown on the certificate), name and desired code to: email@example.com.
+In order to anonymize your suppliers, kindly send us an e-mail with a list of your suppliers indicating their respective Bio Suisse number (as shown on the certificate), name and desired code.

 The initial non-recurring fee for anonymization is CHF 250.- .
 The annual fee is CHF 100.- for each subsequent year.